Are any graduate assistantships or stipends available for the campus program?

 For those with work experience, it provides an opportunity to reflect on what you are learning and relate it to your previous experience.
 A key question to ask yourself is "with this new understanding, how would I address the situation differently?"
 It also provides the opportunity to mentor some of your less experienced classmates.
 Mentoring allows you to work on developing your skills to lead and manage other technical professionals.

-d-MEMP courses are recorded using Panopto software and are accessible for synchronous and asynchronous viewing via the Internet.
-Faculty individually determine what other collaboration technologies and tools they want to use for their courses.
-Learn more about course delivery.
+Duke MEM Online courses are recorded using Panopto software and are accessible for synchronous and asynchronous viewing via the Internet.
+Faculty individually determine which other collaboration technologies and tools they use for their courses.

-How can I compare the campus program and the distance options to see which is right for me?
+How can I compare the campus program and online options to see which is right for me?

-Both the campus and distance options award the same Master of Engineering Management degree, and campus and distance students take the same courses with the same faculty.
-The difference between the two options includes the method by which information is disseminated to students and the flexibility of the degree.
+Both the campus and online options award the same Master of Engineering Management degree.
+And, campus and online students take the same courses with the same faculty.

-The residencies allow d-MEMP students to connect with faculty, each other, and the campus students who will be in their classes as well.
-The residencies also enable d-MEMP students to satisfy our seminar and workshop requirements, which campus student satisfy by attending weekly seminars and monthly workshops.
+The residencies allow MEM Online students to connect with faculty, each other, and the campus students who are in their classes as well.
+The residencies also enable online students to satisfy seminar and workshop requirements, which campus students satisfy by attending weekly seminars and monthly workshops.

 How do campus applicants apply for a fellowship?